-While Pakistani Taliban said the suicide bombing, that took 72 lives and hurt over 300 people, was targeted at Christians, Pak govt denies this claim
+While Pakistani Taliban said the suicide bombing, that took 72 lives and hurt over 300 people, was targeted at Christians, Pakistan govt denies this claim

 Lahore: Pakistani Taliban yesterday said the horrific suicide bombing at a popular park here was targeted at Christians celebrating Easter, even as the death toll in the massacre rose to 72 including 29 children.

 A child, who survived the attack, cries at his cousin’s funeral.
 Pics/AFP

 “Three more people yesterday succumbed to their injuries raising the death toll to 72,” Punjab Emergency Services Rescue team spokesperson Deeba Shahnaz said.
 She said the condition of 26 out of the over 300 injured was very critical.
 Most of the injured are children.

 An injured Pakistani child in a hospital in Lahore

 At least 29 children and eight women are among the dead, according to the data released by different city hospitals.
 At least 20 Christians are also among the dead.
 A large number of people were present at the crowded Gulshan-e-Iqbal Park of Allama Iqbal Town when a powerful blast took place on Sunday evening.

 A large number of Christian families were present in the park due to Easter Sunday.
 The brutal attack by a suicide bomber — believed to be in his 20s — was claimed by the Jamaatul Ahrar, a splinter group of the Tehrik-i-Taliban Pakistan.

 “It was targeted at Christians celebrating Easter,” Ehsanullah Ehsan, a spokesman for the group, said.
 “We have carried out this attack to target the Christians who were celebrating Easter.
 Also this is a message to the Pakistani Prime Minister that we have arrived in Punjab,” he said.